Arts Integration

-Guided Reading activities that feel fresh, fun, and new are sometimes hard to come by.
+Reading station activities that feel fresh, fun, and new are sometimes hard to come by.
 That’s when arts integration, brain-based best practices, and cross-curricular ties enter the chat.

 You know I fangirl over brain-based best-practices here!

 Love it or hate it, guided reading/small groups/language arts stations are used interchangeably.
-While there are differing opinions on whether or not leveled texts in upper elementary are still best practices, general consensus is that small group instruction is here to stay and what’s best for kiddos.
+There are differing opinions on whether or not leveled texts in upper elementary are still best practices.
+Small groups aren’t out.
+The general consensus is that small group instruction to target skills for kiddos is here to stay and is what’s best for kiddos.

 Education Week has this interesting article on the data of small groups.
 The article mentions that 15-20 minutes is generally a good amount of time per small group, but it also states that we teachers should prioritize the frequency of small groups.